 About the Exhibition

-In March 5th 2007, a car bomb was exploded on Al-Mutanabbi Street in Baghdad.
+On March 5, 2007, a car bomb was exploded on Al-Mutanabbi Street in Baghdad.
 Al-Mutanabbi Street is in a mixed Shia-Sunni area.
 More than 30 people were killed and more than 100 were wounded.
 Al-Mutanabbi Street, the historic center of Baghdad bookselling, holds bookstores and outdoor bookstalls, cafes, stationery shops, and even tea and tobacco shops.
 It has been the heart and soul of the Baghdad literary and intellectual community.

 Book artists represent what is intangible between the pages of any book they create, the interior space that they enter, and from which they slowly fashion a book brings to the visible world the myriad emotions of any text, be it their own, or someone else’s.